-GOAL: To demonstrate capacity to critically reflect on capacity and performance in relation to the application of Solution Focused Brief Therapy PRODUCT: Essay FORMAT: 2000 Words.
-Complete a written reflective critique of your session.
-Describe the strategies and skills you felt that you used effectively, explaining the effect of those skills on the client-counsellor relationship; 2.
-Make use of the following reflection questions: How do you think the session was for your client? - How did you notice this - what cues did you pick up on?
-How did you build an alliance with the client and how do you know if that happened?
-What positive responses did you notice in your client?
-What did you do or say that contributed to those responses?
-What parts of the session could be improved?
-What changes would you need to make to your counselling skills for this to happen?
-Which parts of your counselling do you think were most effective, and why?
-3. Were there strategies and skills used that you would like to strengthen?
-Note how these skills impacted on the client-counsellor relationship, and, provide specific details as tohow these would need to be modified; how this might then create a better therapeutic outcome; 4.
-Consider alternative action choices that may have been appropriate.
-Would the relationship have benefited from any other strategies or skills not demonstrated - name these and describe why they would have been beneficial; 5.
+GOAL: To demonstrate capacity to critically reflect on capacity and performance in relation to the a Brief Therapy pplication of Solution Focused PRODUCT: Essay FORMAT: 2000 Words.
+Complete a written reflective critique of your session.Describe the strategies and skills you felt that you used effectively, explaining the effect of those skills on the client-counsellor relationship;2.
+Make use of the following reflection questions:How do you think the session was for your client? - How did you notice this - what cues did you pick up on?How did you build an alliance with the client and how do you know if that happened?What positive responses did you notice in your client?What did you need to make to your counselling skills for this to happen?Which parts of your counselling do you think were most effective, and why?3.
+Were there strategies and skills used that you would like to strengthen?Note how these skills impacted on the client-counsellor relationship, and, provide specific details as tohow these would need to be modified;how this might then create a better therapeutic outcome;4.
+Consider alternativeaction choices that may have been appropriate.
+Would have been beneficial;5.
 Did considerations of diversity or other therapeutic issues impact your interactions within the session (e.g., culture, gender, age, power, or ethics).
 CRITERIA: No. Learning Outcome assessed 1 Knowledge/Skill.
-Level of understanding of the range and purpose of counselling skills demonstrated, and their therapeutic outcomes.
-Level of appropriate intra- and interpersonal awareness.
-14 2 Evidence of personal learning through informed and relevant critical reflection.
+Level of understanding of the range and purpose of counselling ski demonstrated, and their therapeutic outcomes.
+Level of appropriate intra- and inter- personal awareness. lls 14 2 Evidence of personal learning through informed and relevant critical reflection.
 4 5 3 Argument.
-Critique is analytical rather than descriptive, with a focus on process rather than content.
-Explanations are linked to SFBT.
-145 4 Clarity and expression.
+Critique is analytical rather than descriptive, with a focus on process rather content.
+Explanations are linked to SFBT. er than 145 4 Clarity and expression.
 Quality of expression.
 Accuracy of grammar, punctuation and spelling.
 Application of the APA referencing and formatting style.
-Adherence to word limit.
-6 GENERIC SKILLS: Communication, Organisation, Applying technologies, Information literacy
+Adherence to word